DesignedSimplicity/MetaGraffiti/README.md

 # MetaGraffiti
-A framework to process geographic and topographic data for map building and visualizations
+A 4 dimensional space time framework to process geographic and topographic data for map building and visualizations

 ## Releases